ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-At this stage, we have both the contract `code` and its `initial data`.
-With this data, we can finally get our **wallet address**.
-As previously considered, the address of the wallet depends on the State Init, which includes the code and initial data.
+At this stage, both the contract `code` and its `initial data` is present.
+With this data, we can produce our **wallet address**.
+The address of the wallet depends on the State Init, which includes the code and initial data.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">